 Stocking shelves at a health food/book store.
 My favourite part was organizing and filing all the invoices and systematically rotating the stock (NERD!).

 • If you could have a pint with any celebrity, who would it be?

 Bono … kind of a cliché answer, but I’ve been the biggest U2 fan since I was 14.
-Jamie Oliver and Anthony Bourdain would also be interesting dudes to have a pint with.
+Jamie Oliver would also be an interesting dude to have a pint with.